 If your career goals do not require a full master's degree, you may be interested in completing a certificate in Analytical Methods Development, Analytical Spectroscopy, Chromatography, or Regulatory Science.
 The courses in these certificate programs are from the Master of Science in Analytical Chemistry curriculum.
 Visit our frequently asked questions to view program requirements.

-Applicants are evaluated on an individual basis, but are expected to hold a bachelor's degree in science or engineering and have completed two semesters of organic chemistry, one semester of analytical or quantitative chemistry, one semester of physical chemistry, and one semester of calculus.
-Strong preference is given to applicants who have work experience in a chemistry-related field.
+Applicants are evaluated on an individual basis, but you are expected to hold a bachelor's degree in science or engineering and have completed two semesters of organic chemistry, one semester of analytical or quantitative chemistry, one semester of physical chemistry, and one semester of calculus.
+Strong preference is given if you have work experience in a chemistry–related field.